-- You are expected to make satisfactory progress toward a degree or certificate; everyone must comply with the academic standards of UMUC. - You must report all changes in enrollment-including drops, adds, withdrawals, changes to audit, and changes in degree objective. - Registering for a course and then not attending, or ceasing to attend without officially withdrawing, is a misuse of federal funds that is punishable by law. - Payment of benefits will be disallowed for any course in which a grade of FN is assigned. - Payment of benefits will be disallowed for repeating a course for which transfer credit has been granted or for which a passing grade was assigned. - Payment of benefits will be disallowed for any course that is not a requirement of your degree or certificate program. - Payment of tuition and fees is required at time of registration, unless you are applying for Chapter 31 Vocational Rehabilitation or Chapter 33 Post-9/11 benefits. - You are responsible for debts caused by overpayment of benefits resulting from reductions of your course load. - If you are in a program that involves any internship, practicum, or work study, you are required to provide documentation to the Veterans Certification Office verifying the physical location and zip code where the work takes place.
+- You are expected to make satisfactory progress toward a degree or certificate; everyone must comply with the academic standards of UMUC. - You must report all changes in enrollment-including drops, adds, withdrawals, changes to audit, and changes in degree objective. - Registering for a course and then not attending, or ceasing to attend without officially withdrawing, is a misuse of federal funds that is punishable by law. - Payment of benefits will be disallowed for any course in which a grade of FN is assigned. - Payment of benefits will be disallowed for repeating a course for which transfer credit has been granted or for which a passing grade was assigned. - Payment of benefits will be disallowed for any course that is not a requirement of your degree or certificate program. - Payment of tuition and fees is required at time of registration, unless you are applying for Chapter 31 Vocational Rehabilitation or Chapter 33 Post-9/11 benefits. - You are responsible for paying the balance of any tuition fees remaining after payment of Post-9/11 benefits. - If you are in a program that involves any internship, practicum, or work study, you are required to provide documentation to the Veterans Certification Office verifying the physical location and zip code where the work takes place.